Are any of these anxiety or panic experiences familiar to you?

 If you were to hold your breath for as long as you can, you’ll find that irrespective of your willpower, eventually, your body will override it.
 No matter how much or how hard you try to convince yourself that you are going to die during a panic attack… your body is going to override that fear and come back to a state of equilibrium.

-Nowadays, people are rarely in the presence of life-threatening events and yet people still suffer with panic and/or anxiety attacks.
+Nowadays, people are rarely in the presence of life-threatening events and yet people still suffer with an anxiety and / or panic attack.
 In the modern world we are subjected to job insecurity, a constant requirement for money to pay the bills and buy food, pay the mortgage, pay for holidays and save for retirement.
 Just the fact that we are not in charge of building our own home, growing our own food or gathering our own fuel can be stressful.
 We live in concentrated populations, often surrounded by strangers and in this stressful modern world our subconscious mind works to protect us.

 Day by day these stresses can build up, progressively rising resulting in raised general anxiety levels.
 It does not matter if it is a single event (like meeting a polar bear) or a series of smaller fearful happenings cause the level to rise.
 As soon as the level reaches what is seen by the brain as ‘danger-level’ then the survival, ‘fight or flight’ response will be triggered.
 Our subconscious mind will keep us in a negative trance state, suppress the immune system and when this happens, we lose intellectual control of our responses and begin to suffer in many emotional and physical ways.